 However, the information submitted in support of the application fails to consider or quantify the potential impact of traffic generated by the development on the AONB and its tranquillity or the cumulative impact of this and the other developments consented or allocated nearby.
-We would request that this is addressed by the applicant in an addendum.
+We would request that this is addressed by the applicant.